Accor: History

-From Novotel to Accor
+1967-1981: Novotel-SIEH

 In 1967, Paul Dubrule and Gérard Pélisson founded the hospitality group Société d'investissement et d'exploitation hôteliers (SIEH) and opened the first Novotel hotel outside Lille in northern France.

 In 1974, the first Ibis hotel was launched in Bordeaux, France.
 Ibis was then considered a light version of Novotel.
 In 1975, Novotel-SIEH acquired the restaurant brand Courtepaille and the Mercure hotels.
 In 1980, Novotel-SIEH acquired the Sofitel hotels (43 hotels).
 In 1981, Novotel-SIEH entered the Asian market with the opening of a Novotel in Singapore.

-1983: Birth of Accor
+1983: Merging and creating Accor

 In 1983, Novotel-SIEH acquired and merged with the group Jacques Borel International to create the Accor group, which was introduced to the Paris stock exchange the same year.
 Accor is based on the word "Accord" meaning "agreement" in French.

 In 1984, Accor bought the Quiberon thalassotherapy center, which became the first of the Thalasso Sea & Spa brand, and acquired the fine catering company Lenôtre the following year.
 In 1985, the firm launched Formule 1, a brand of low-cost hotels.
 The buildings themselves were modular blocks manufactured in factories and assembled onsite to minimise costs.

 In 1990, the firm acquired the economy lodging company Motel 6 (536 motels in the United States).
 In 1991, it acquired the Compagnie Internationale des Wagons-Lits, which owned Pullman Hotels and Resorts, Altea, and Europcar.
 Accor also launched another economy hotel, Etap Hotel.
 In 1994, it merged the Compagnie Internationale des Wagons-Lits with Carlson Travel Network to create Carlson Wagonlit Travel (now CWT).